shankarsharma507/Post-Attack-Network-Session-Analysis-of-PCAP-Files-using-NeSA/README.md

-# Post-Attack Network Session Analysis of PCAP Files using NeSA
+# Post-Attack Network Session Analysis of PCAP Files using Wireshark

 ## 📁 Project Overview
-This project focuses on performing **network forensic analysis** on a captured `.pcap` file using **CDAC’s NeSA (Network Session Analyser)**.
+This project focuses on performing **network forensic analysis** on a captured `.pcap` file using **Wireshark**.
 It simulates a post-attack investigation in a Windows Active Directory environment to uncover attacker behavior and extract key Indicators of Compromise (IoCs).

 ## 🎯 Objective
 To analyze malicious network traffic after a simulated cyber attack using NeSA and Wireshark, identify the infected client, and understand attacker activity.